 Today is the last time you may cry.

-"Everything is for you, Yuna.
+"This is all for you, Yuna.
 Konoha won't take you away from me as well, and I know that you can't continue living on with this hatred in your heart.
 You, of all people, deserve a normal life."

 He smiled and motioned her to come closer.
 Yuna did so, although hesitantly because her anger was still too fresh.